 The Call of Matthew, tax-collector and notorious sinner, rattled the pious Pharisees and caused them to reject Jesus.
 This calls us to reflect on the true nature of holiness and how it differs from that pompous religiosity and empty piety that has always been the great temptation inherent in religion.

 Religiosity and holiness are two different things.

-By religiosity, I mean religious practices such the sign of the cross before praying, genuflecting before the tabernacle, or hanging a crucifix on a bedroom wall.
+By religiosity, I mean religious practices such as making the sign of the cross before praying, genuflecting before the tabernacle, or hanging a crucifix on a bedroom wall.
 By holiness, I’m referring to that divine love called “charity” that gives of oneself to another for God’s sake.

 There are external practices in religion and there will always have to be.
 We human beings have bodies as well as souls.
 And we must use those bodies to express what is in our souls.
 In fact, outward expression is designed to strengthen and spread what is inside.
 And if we fail to express it outwardly, what is inside withers and dies.